 How to save money on groceries

-With almost everything in the supermarket going up in price, buying groceries is causing a lot of stress.
-Research from Finder showed over a third of Australians (33%) put groceries as one of their top three most stressful experiences for December 2022.
-But you can still save money on groceries – and these 20 tips give you a chance to do that no matter where you shop.
+If it feels like almost everything has gone up in price at the supermarket, that's because it has.
+Grocery prices have been putting loads of stress on our budgets, and it's no wonder Finder research confirms over a third of Australians put groceries as one of their top 3 most stressful experiences in 2024.
+But you can still save money on groceries – and these 20 tips give you a chance to do that, no matter where you shop.

 How much are we spending?